Tornado outbreak sequence of May 2003: May 4

 The day's first tornado was a brief F0 landspout that touched down in Scott County, Kansas, at 19:59 UTC (2:59 p.m.
 CDT).
 A line of thunderstorms developed over northeastern Kansas after 19:30 UTC (2:30 p.m.
-CDT) and lataer produced nine tornadoes in northeastern Kansas and northwestern Kansas.
+CDT) and later produced nine tornadoes in northeastern Kansas and northwestern Kansas.
 Four of these tornadoes touched down in the Kansas City, Missouri, area, including two F4 tornadoes.
 Concurrently, additional tornadic storms developed along the dry line in southeastern Kansas during the afternoon.
 These storms produced an F4 tornado and an F3 tornado that tracked for 85 mi, impacting Jericho Springs, Missouri, and Stockton, Missouri.
 The diminishing of the capping inversion along the dry line that had prevented storm development earlier in the day led the SPC to issue a tornado watch at 20:00 UTC (3:00 p.m.
 CDT) for south-central and southeastern Oklahoma and north-central and northeast Texas.
 One supercell developed over northeastern Oklahoma and moved into southwestern Missouri, producing an F3 tornado that struck Pierce City, Missouri.